our digital manufacturing ecosystem

 How to Accelerate Your Engineering Builds (and Ensure You Get Parts That Fit)

 Before the 2016 Bay Area Maker Faire, my inner-child set out on a goal to re-live the freedom I felt when I got my first car—a 25lb plastic, electric blue, Power Wheels Jeep.

-For those of you who have attended Bay Area Maker Faire in the past few years, you may have seen the awesome PPPRS races.
-For those that haven’t, PPPRS stands for Pow-Pow Power Racing Series—a fun/competitive racing circuit for makers, builders, and hardware enthusiasts that challenges teams to take those children’s Power Wheel toys meant for children, and hack them until grown adults are squeezing in to fly around a track at 20+ MPH.
+Those of you who have attended the Bay Area Maker Faire may have seen the awesome PPPRS races.
+PPPRS stands for Pow-Pow Power Racing Series—a fun/competitive racing circuit for makers, builders, and hardware enthusiasts that challenges teams to take those children’s Power Wheel toys meant for children, and hack them until grown adults are squeezing in to fly around a track at 20+ MPH.

 The result is a race that showcases great engineering and creativity, mixed in with a whole lot of road rage.